 First impressions were great, it had loads of really interesting looking chapters with really rich interesting pictures and a short excerpt from a review by Michael Palin (a personal favourite of mine).
 I decided we were definitely onto a winner.

 The one thing that I really liked about the book is that it’s not just a cook book, it’s a tome on Brazilian cooking and culture with tidbits of history about Brazilian cuisine and history, quotes from anthropologists and all in all you really get a taste of the culture that cultivated this cuisine.
-However, this blessing is also a bit of a curse as it’s not the most accommodating of cook books with a lot of ingredients you’d struggle to find at your local supermarket and although there are a couple of tips about visiting an African/ Asian food shop there is some stuff I’m pretty sure has simply never made it to our shores (a bold claim I know but seriously try and find annatto oil).
+However, this blessing is also a bit of a curse as it’s not the most accommodating of cook books: there are a lot of ingredients you’d struggle to find at your local supermarket and, although there are a couple of tips about visiting an African/ Asian food shop, there is some stuff I’m pretty sure has simply never made it to our shores (a bold claim I know but seriously try and find annatto oil).
 Some of the recipes had some pretty advanced cooking skills and weren’t altogether clear at times.